Nepenthes rajah: Etymology

-Joseph Dalton Hooker described Nepenthes rajah in 1859, naming it in honour of Sir James Brooke, the first White Rajah of Sarawak.
-In the past, the Latin name was written as Nepenthes Rajah, since it derives from a proper noun.
-However, this capitalisation is considered incorrect today.
+Joseph Dalton Hooker described Nepenthes rajah in 1859, naming it in honour of James Brooke, the first White Rajah of Sarawak.
 'Rajah Brooke's Pitcher Plant' is an accurate, but seldom-used common name.
-N. rajah is also sometimes called the 'Giant Malaysian Pitcher Plant' or simply 'Giant Pitcher Plant', although the binomial name remains by far the most popular way of referring to this species.
-The specific epithet rajah means "King" in Malay and this, coupled with the impressive size of its pitchers, has meant that N. rajah is often referred to as the "King of Nepenthes".
+N. rajah is sometimes called the 'Giant Malaysian Pitcher Plant' or simply 'Giant Pitcher Plant', although the binomial name remains by far the most popular way of referring to this species.
+The specific epithet rajah means "King" in Malay and this, coupled with the impressive size of its pitchers, has meant that N. rajah is often called the "King of Nepenthes".